 Invest in Small Businesses

 While you can easily invest in publicly-traded businesses through the stock market, there are also some alternative investments that make it possible to invest in private businesses.
-In many cases, you’ll be investing in small businesses that need funding for one reason or another.
+In many cases, you’ll be investing in small businesses or startups that need funding for one reason or another.
 Here are some of the specific options.

 With Worthy Bonds you can invest as little as $10 and start earning a fixed interest rate of 5%.
 The bonds are a 36-month term, but you can cash them in at any time.
 Worthy Peer Capital issues loans to American small businesses, and the loans are secured by liquid assets (like inventory) that have a greater value than the loan, reducing the risk for investors.